-The goal, to refashion such traditionally hierarchical institutions as organisations that are open to all people of talent is a noble, necessary and extraordinarily difficult one, as the slow pace of change attests.
-To reach it requires not just vision and leadership, but excavation of pretty much every procedural nook and cranny.
+The goal of refashioning traditionally hierarchical institutions so that they are open to all people of talent is a noble, necessary and extraordinarily difficult one, as the slow pace of change attests.
+To reach it requires not just vision and leadership, but excavation of every procedural nook and cranny.

 In many institutions, like my own, progress towards the goal is benchmarked and incentivised by the array of voluntary frameworks mentioned above: Athena SWAN, the REC, the Stonewall WEI and the Disability Confident scheme.
 Each requires a long, deep dive into data and processes.
 Applications for Athena SWAN and REC award are particularly onerous in this regard and have rightly come in for criticism.
 They are seen as overly bureaucratic tick-box exercises that can distract energy and attention away from the ultimate goals.
 Cummings is right to remind us to keep our eyes on the prize.
 The outcome that matters is real change, not the badge earned from a successful application.

 My female colleagues in our medical research departments are well aware of the shortcomings of Athena SWAN.
 Nevertheless, they are seriously disappointed by the loss of the leverage that the link between Athena SWAN and NIHR funding brought to the university’s efforts to advance gender equality.